 Young men mostly wear the Shemagh than the Gutra.
 They also tie the Shemaghs around the head instead of wearing an Agal.
 This style is called Hamdaniyya.
 The Kufi cap, or Taqiyah, worn under the Gutra and Shemagh is also a part of the UAE traditional dress.

 An Agal (Iqal/Eqal depending on the dialect) is the black rope-like band placed over the head to hold the Gutra in place.
-It is one large circular band which is folded to form two rings when it is worn.
+It is one large circular band that is folded to form two rings when it is worn.
 Agals are not worn in casual settings.
 But for formal occasions, Agal cannot be missed out.

 Besides the functional part of holding the Gutra in place, they are also an aesthetic element.
 Emirati agals have two cords (Tarbousha) hanging at the back or have two cords that become one with a few tassels at the end.
 The number of cords differs between countries.
 Like, Saudi agals usually do not have these cords, and Qatari agals have four.
 Perfuming the agals is also part of the custom.

 Sometimes you may come across white agals, usually worn by religious scholars.
-There are also decorative agals that are multicolored and comes with more than two rings.
+There are also decorative agals that are multicolored and come with more than two rings.
 These agals resemble a crown when worn over the head, although these aren’t in fashion nowadays.

 Agals were also used to tie the legs of the camel to pin it down to the ground.
-The most expensive agals are those made of Iraqi wool, and more affordable ones are made of synthetic yarn.
+The most expensive agals are those made of Iraqi wool, and the more affordable ones are made of synthetic yarn.

 Also dubbed ‘wing of the Arab’, Bisht is the common factor that connects all of the Arab cultures.
 It has been used by them for thousands of years.
 Unlike all other pieces of traditional Emirati clothing, the Bisht is quite similar across all Arab countries.
 It is a ceremonial sleeveless cloak worn over the Kandura that are either black or beige and trimmed with golden or silver embroideries.
 The African Burnous is a cultural adaptation of the Bisht.

 Bishts are decorated with gold, silver, or copper.
-Fore that reason, the prize of the Bisht depends on the amount of gold or silver used in it.
+For that reason, the prize of the Bisht depends on the amount of gold or silver used in it.
 The intricate Embroidering requires the hands of a skilled artisan.
 Bisht, therefore, is a luxurious garment that can be very expensive, costing as much as 15,000 Dhs.

 Because this is worn on top of the Kandura, some people mistakenly think that this is winter-wear.
-Though, in the past, the Bedouins used Bisht in winter to combat the cold, nowadays it is used for special occasions.
+Though in the past, the Bedouins used Bisht in winter to combat the cold, nowadays, it is used for special occasions.

 Hand made soft woolen Bishts are the most prized among all.
 Those made of camel wool are also prestigious.
 When you go to shopping malls and see one displayed on the shopfront, that’s probably made of cotton or polyester.
-Thick ones are from cotton or wool while the light see-through ones are of linen.
+Thick ones are from cotton or wool, while the light see-through ones are of linen.

 Persian traders brought the Bisht to the Arab world.
 The word ‘Bisht’, which itself has Persian roots, means ‘something that is worn on the back.
-Even though the Bisht has two sleeves, usually it is worn with only one arm.
+Even though the Bisht has two sleeves, it is usually worn with only one arm.

 In the past, everyone wore the Bisht regardless of the occasion or position.
-Nowadays, but, Bisht is something that is worn by Emirati men on ceremonies, graduations, and eid or by the royalty.
+Nowadays but, Bisht is something that is worn by Emirati men on ceremonies, graduations, and eid or by the royalty.
 And Emirati grooms wear Bisht for the wedding.
 You may come across Imams in the UAE mosques donning a Bisht during prayer congregations and Friday sermons.